paroque28/DNA/README.md

 _DNA Sequence Generator_

-The program runs a random algorythm implemented with a C library that uses a time seed to generate numbers.
+The program runs a random algorithm implemented with a C library that uses a time seed to generate numbers.
 The numbers are hen asigne to characters that represent the genes.
 The characters are then stored in a file.

-To create the algorythm we studied the random generation in the random library and the file management and used a for-loop to create the specified amount of genes.
+To create the algorithm we studied the random generation in the random library and the file management and used a for-loop to create the specified amount of genes.
 The C library function <int rand(void)> returns a pseudo-random number in the range of 0 to a constant whose default value may vary between implementations but it is granted to be at least 32767.
 For this program we reduced it to 4, which allows us to associate numbers to each of our gens.

 Test cases:
 * 7, seqa